lamalab-org/llm-tutorial/README.md

-# LLM Tutorial: Transformers for Chemistry and Materials Science
+# Transformers for Chemistry and Materials Science

 _Using transformers to transform chemistry_